-Site 13 is located right beside the road, just a few hundred meters from the visitor centre.
+Site 13 is located right beside the Seafield road, just a few hundred meters north of the visitor centre.
 The circle of this monument was destroyed before any records were made, but we could guess it was about 13 meters in diameter.
 What remains is a large and impressive dolmen capped by a large split boulder.
 The stones are, as usual, all of gneiss.

-This site and Circle 7 are thought the be the gateway or entrypoint into the carrowmore complex, and as is often the case in Ireland, the modern road may well follow the route of the original road.
-Like Site 7, the dolmen is large enough for a person, and has a short passage pointing away from the centre of the complex.
+This site and Circle 7 are thought to mark the gateway or entry point into the Carrowmore complex, and as is often the case in Ireland, the modern road may well follow the route of the original road.
+There certainly was a lot of activity in this area during the Bronze and Iron ages.

 It is the first dolmen seen by the traveller on the road from Sligo to Carrowmore. '"This circle has been destroyed by the road passing through it, but the cromleac remains, and is a fine monument of its kind.
-The table-stone is 20 feet in circumference, and is supported by six stones; but on the W. side, or head, there are four more stones, lengthening the grave, as frequently occurs in such monuments." - Petrie.
+The table-stone is 20 feet in circumference, and is supported by six stones; but on the west side, or head, there are four more stones, lengthening the grave, as frequently occurs in such monuments." - Petrie.

 The results of a search among the contents of the area under the covering-stone which had been thrown out and replaced perhaps, or overlooked during a previous search, "consisted of four hundred and twenty-eight small fragments of clay-coloured bones, and twenty pieces of charcoal.
 There was no appearance of the action of fire, and yet the bones must have been burned, though imperfectly, as some few fragments show the crack-like marks produced by fire, and noticed in other sepulchres.